 There is a stark gap between how Australians view climate change, and how Australian politicians view climate change today.

-On one hand, renowned and influential community members are investing significantly to put the issue higher on the national agenda, while the Liberal party has become renowned for denying climate change is a national issue at all.
+On one hand, renowned and influential community members are investing significantly to put the issue higher on the national agenda, whilst too many politicians have become renowned for denying climate change should be a national issue at all.

 This mindset gap has led to protests across the country, largely following the efforts of Greta Thurnberg, which have encouraged students and world citizens to make a stance by striking against school or work.